Akashvarma26/Gen-AI-tasks-and-projects/README.md

 ### multi_agents_crewai
 Developed multi agent app to get info from youtube content and create it into a blog using yt tool using crewai library.
 It uses two agents one for researching and one for writing the blog.

+### hybrid_serach_rag
+Used pinecone Vector DB(Cloud service db) to perform hybrid search (Sparse and Dense).
+Used TFIDF(Sparse) and HF Embeddings(Dense) for Keyword and Semantic search techniques.
+Ranked them using Reciprocal Rank Fusion.